 My mother never made it to 60, sadly passing away just two weeks after her 59th birthday.
 At 21, however, I viewed her as an old lady.

-God bless her, but she didn’t dye her hair, although she occasionally had a blue rinse, didn’t wear make-up, had bunions so wore sensible shoes and wore crimplene dresses usually bought in C&A, but only when she needed them.
+God bless her, but she didn’t dye her hair, although she occasionally had a blue rinse, didn’t wear makeup, had bunions so wore sensible shoes and wore crimplene dresses usually bought at C&A, but only when she needed them.